 Add some gnocchi to a pot of creamy soup and you’ve got the most wonderful combination.
 This recipe is super easy and requires simple ingredients – onions, celery, carrots, broth.
-And gnocchi.
-If gnocchi isn’t a staple in your pantry what are you even doing?
-Don’t worry – this recipe will convince you that gnocchi belongs in your pantry.
+And, of course, gnocchi.
+If gnocchi isn’t a staple in your pantry what have you even been doing?
+Don’t worry – this recipe will convince you that gnocchi deserves a permanent place in your pantry.

-You can also store any extra into individual-serving size freezer containers.
-I did this A LOT in college when I was cooking for just one person.
+You can also store extras in individual-serving freezer containers.
+I did this often in college when I was cooking for just one person.
 I still made full-size recipes and always froze some for later.
 Your future self will thank you.

 - 2 lbs chicken breast

-Heat olive oil in the dutch oven or other pan.
-Season the chicken breast with salt + pepper and 1 tsp of fresh thyme.
-Saute one tsp of the garlic in the pan for a few minutes, then add chicken.
-Cook until done.
+- Cook chicken: Heat olive oil in large dutch oven or soup pot.
+Season the chicken breast with salt + pepper and 1 tsp thyme.
+Cook chicken, flipping occasionally to help it cook evenly, until done (no longer pink in the middle).
 Let rest on a plate until later.